karansiwach360/CSEDeptWebsite/Readme.md

 ##Django Computer Science and Engineering Department Website package

-A CSE dept. website which is built on Django Backend and uses Materialize CSS framework in frontend.
+A CSE department, IIT Varanasi website which is built on Django Backend and uses Materialize CSS framework in frontend.

 ####Steps to run locally:
 - cd path/env_mysite/